Deque’s Awareness Lab: hands-on accessibility awareness

 What do we mean when we use the word “empathy”?
 The term is used in a lot of different ways, and sometimes definitions seem to be completely at odds with each other.
 One common thread through all definitions of empathy is the ability to perceive and understand how another person may be feeling in a given situation.

 Alternatively, sympathy means feeling sorrow or pity for another person’s distress without necessarily understanding or relating to what that person is experiencing.

 Taking the time to develop empathy and engage with websites and other technology as a person with a disability empowers us to think and work with compassion for all users and experiences.

-In Deque’s Empathy Lab, there are nine different stations intended to simulate various disability types in order to promote empathy.
+In Deque’s Awareness Lab, there are nine different stations intended to simulate various disability types in order to promote empathy.
 This is a hands-on glimpse of various assistive technologies or experiences that occur in the world of accessibility.